Skip to main content

 OMNI Agent has the anonymous mode enabled by default.
 In the anonymous mode, face images aren’t transferred to OMNI Platform that ensures personal data protection and excludes the possibility of person recognition outside the system.

-You can enable or disable the anonymous mode at OMNI Agent dashboard or by editing config/run_params.json.
+You can enable or disable the anonymous mode at OMNI Agent web interface or by editing config/run_params.json.

 Setting through configuration file